Where is the organic wine market heading?

 Biodynamic wines are about to have their time in the spotlight on the wine market too.
 But, to be fair, this isn’t just demanded for biodynamic wine.
 According to Wholefoods, the demand for all biodynamic produce will increase in 2020.

-This call for biodynamic agriculture is partly being driven by a pull for it from consumers, but also by a push from farmers, academics, even government agencies who having taken a closer look at the way in which we have routinely been abusing the land on which our food is grown, and are now taking steps to remedy things.
+This call for biodynamic agriculture is partly being driven by a pull for it from consumers, but also by a push from farmers, academics, even government agencies who have taken a closer look at the way in which we have routinely been abusing the land on which our food is grown, and are now taking steps to remedy things.

 Because biodynamic farming isn’t some alternative way of life – biodynamic farming really does give back to the land and the environment.
 It improves soil quality, the biodiversity of the farm and the surrounding environs, it increases carbon capture as well as positively impacting climate change.

 Increase in demand for organic sparkling wines

-Another growing organic wine trend in 2020 will be a demand for organic sparkling wines.
+Another growing organic wine trend in 2020 wine market will be a demand for organic sparkling wines.
 This market has already seen impressive growth of 19.1% between 2013 and 2018, with a forecasted growth of 8.2% between now and 2023.
 And with Italy about to let Prosecco Rosé hit UK shelves, we are keeping fingers and toes crossed that they are organic.

 While this shift in consumer demand is to be much lauded, the sudden increase in the desire to drink organic wine is in sharp contrast to the steep decline in the volume of wine consumed globally.